 Miha Marcenko is a PhD Candidate at the T.M.C.
 Asser Instituut.
 He has a Law Degree from the University of Ljubljana, Slovenia (2014) and an LL.M.
 Degree in Public International Law from the University of Manchester, UK (2015).
 During his undergraduate studies, he spent two semesters in Istanbul, Turkey, studying and working in the international law field.
 Furthermore, during his Master studies, Miha interned at the International Criminal Tribunal for Former Yugoslavia in The Hague, The Netherlands.
 After graduation, he worked at the Syrian Legal Development Programme, Manchester, UK, developing trainings on international law for the Syrian civil society and was later an intern at the Tunisian Red Crescent in Médenine, Tunisia, where he worked with refugees.
-Miha likes to spend time outdoors running, cycling and doing photography.
-When the weather doesn't cooperate, he also enjoys listening to jazz and reading on the current world affairs.
+Miha likes to spend time outdoors running, cycling, doing photography, as well as dancing Cuban salsa.
 One day he also plans to learn how to cook well.

 Miha’s project is entitled ‘The Role of the City in International law and Governance’.
 By using a discursive methodology he is researching how and with what aims the role of the city is developed in international law and governance, specifically focusing on international governance of urban housing issues.
 He does this by researching the practices and the interaction within a network of international institutions (UN-Habitat, UN Special Rapporteur for the right to Adequate Housing, World Bank), the largest transnational intercity organisation United cities and Local Governments, and the representatives of the civil society (Habitat International coalition and Slum dwellers International).
 These actors engage in the international governance of housing and urban issues by promoting their own ideologies and goals, and in the process collectively shape the role of the city.